API For Generated Launchers

 This chapter gives an overview of the most important use case, the detailed documentation is contained in the

 install4j's launcher API is automatically available to an application deployed with install4j.
 For compiling your application, you have to add the runtime classes to your class path.
 You can learn how to set up a dependency in build systems in the API overview.

 If you have enabled the single instance mode for your executable, the application can only be started once.
 For a GUI application, the existing application window is brought to front when a user executes the launcher another time.

-However, you might want to receive notifications about multiple startups together with the command line parameters.
-If you have associated you executable with a file extension, you will likely want to handle multiple invocations in the same instance of your application.
+In single instance mode, you may want to receive notifications about multiple startups together with the command line parameters.
+If you have associated your executable with a file extension, you will likely want to handle multiple invocations in the same instance of your application.
 Alternatively, you might want to perform some action when another startup occurs.

 To do that, create a class that implements the